WHY IS TRABECULECTOMY NECESSARY?

 (iridectomy), to allow aqueous to drain out from the eye.

 ● Tightening the trap door with stitches.
-This limits the flow of aqueous out of
+This limits the flow of aqueous out

-the eye, and prevents low eye pressure due to uncontrolled drainage of
+of the eye, and prevents low eye pressure due to uncontrolled drainage

-on to increase aqueous drainage.
+to increase aqueous drainage.

 ● Covering the trap door with the conjunctiva (transparent skin overlying the